contains the active ingredient sertraline hydrochloride

 Tell your doctor immediately, or go to your nearest hospital if you notice any of the following:

-These symptoms may be serious and need urgent medical attention.
+These symptoms may be serious and need urgent medical attention or hospitalisation.

 Tell your doctor if you notice anything else that is making you feel unwell, even if it is not on this list.
 This is not a complete list of all possible side effects.
 Others may occur in some people and there may be some side effects not yet known.